flakrimjusufi/aws-sns/README.md

 ## A minimal project that interacts with AWS-SNS

-Used to send SMS messages in phone numbers.
+Sends random 16 bytes numbers as SMS in phone numbers.

+Can be used for 2-FA or for sending random text messages.

 ### How to run it?